johnshearing/PrivateKeyVault/README.md

   * Normally, private keys should never leave your PrivateKeyVault.
   * Although you may want to export your private keys to a file so that you can back them up or to move them to another machine.
   * Rather than exporting your private keys, I would just clone the encrypted SD card and get a backup of everything.
+  * Cloning SD cards is covered at www.privatekeyvault.com
+  * Just search the contents and you will find a tutorial on that.

 * Your public keys are meant to be shared with everyone.
   * Public keys are used by others to encrypt documents that can only be decrypted by you using your private key.